U.S. Renewable Energy Factsheet

 U.S. Total and Renewable Energy Consumption by Source, 20201

 Major Renewable Sources

-- Wind turbines generate no emissions and use no water when producing electricity, but concerns include bat and bird mortality, land use, noise, and aesthetics.11
+- Wind turbines generate no emissions and use no water when producing electricity, but concerns include bat and bird mortality, land use, noise, and aesthetics.12

-- Assuming intermediate efficiency, solar photovoltaic (PV) modules covering 0.6% of U.S. land area could meet national electricity demand.13
+- Assuming intermediate efficiency, solar photovoltaic (PV) modules covering 0.6% of U.S. land area could meet national electricity demand.14

-- While solar PV modules produce no emissions during operation, toxic substances (e.g., cadmium and selenium) are used in some technologies.13
+- While solar PV modules produce no emissions during operation, toxic substances (e.g., cadmium and selenium) are used in some technologies.14

 - Wood—mostly as pulp, paper, and paperboard industry waste products—accounts for 46% of total biomass energy consumption.
 Waste—municipal solid waste, landfill gas, sludge, tires, and agricultural by-products—accounts for an additional 9%.1

 - Biomass has low net CO2 emissions compared to fossil fuels.
 At combustion, it releases CO2 previously removed from the atmosphere.
-Additional emissions are associated with processing and 124 acres of land are required to generate one GWh of electricity per year.18
+Further emissions are associated with processing and growth of biomass, which can require large areas of land.
+Willow biomass requires 121 acres of land to generate one GWh of electricity per year, more land than other renewable sources.18

 - Hydrothermal resources, i.e., steam and hot water, are available primarily in the western U.S., Alaska, and Hawaii, yet geothermal heat pumps can be used almost anywhere to extract heat from shallow ground, which stays at relatively constant temperatures year-round.20